 So what do I do about it?

 The scalp produces fewer hairs as we age, and the strands themselves get thinner.
 But just because your hair is thinner doesn’t mean it has to look the part.
-Here’s the upside of having to cover up all those grays: color swells your hair’s cuticle, making it bigger in diameter and lending extra volume.
+Here’s the upside of having to cover up all those greys: colour swells your hair’s cuticle, making it bigger in diameter and lending extra volume.

-Your healthy color plan: touch up roots just once a month and highlights every two to three to avoid weakening the hair by over-processing it, and aim a few shades lighter than your natural color to make visible patches of scalp or a too-wide part less noticeable.
+Your healthy colour plan: touch up roots just once a month and highlights every two to three to avoid weakening the hair by over-processing it, and aim a few shades lighter than your natural colour to make visible patches of the scalp or a too-wide part less noticeable.

 It’s only on your scalp for a few minutes, but the shampoo you use can really make a difference.
 Choose a volumising shampoo without sulfates and detergents that are harsh on hair.
 They are also not necessary for a cleansed scalp.
 This type of formula strikes the perfect balance: It removes excess oils that make hair look limp, but is gentle enough to support a healthy shine.